 When it comes to nutrition and supplementation, the program is really good at providing you with all the information you need.
 The supplements are great and I used them to complete my first two rounds of the Trainer (not this time around though).
 I also followed the nutrition they suggested, but I’ve noticed that I do better with the Paleo diet.
 So…I am sticking to my beloved Paleo.
 My digestive track works ten times better, I don’t feel bloated, I feel energized, my organs function much better (including my brain) and my body feels leaner.

 Even though this is not Paleo mandated, currently, I am trying to stay away from sugars as much as possible.
 This includes fruits and natural sugars such as honey, maple syrup, etc. I’ll just use a bit of honey or maple syrup to sweeten my recipes, but that’s it.
 I have been cutting out sugars for a couple of weeks now.
 I don’t crave fruits anymore, and to tell you the truth, I don’t even miss them.
 I have way too much fun with healthy fats (nuts, oils, avocado), various proteins and veggies.
-To give you an example…I’ve made these delicious muffins, which consist of vegetables, nuts, (a bit of) honey, eggs and spices.
+To give you an example…I’ve made these delicious Carrot and Zucchini Muffins, which consist of vegetables, nuts, (a bit of) honey, eggs and spices.
 They turned out SUPER!
 Try them out; you will too see that staying away from sugar is not as hard as you’d think.

 - 2 cups almond flour